priyadharshini-B265/Frontend-Development/README.md

-This project was done during the Basics of HTML,CSS provided by shapeAI
+This project was done during the Bootcamp on the  Basics of HTML,CSS provided by shapeAI